 When asked, “what do you want to do?”, my answer was always, “I want to influence.”
 First this desire to influence was a simple street corner, then a project site.
 Now my influence is on civic policies, institutions, markets and organizations.
 I’ve been developing property for over 25 years in a manner that creates remarkable value, unconventionally.
 That is, I don’t drive value purely from a spreadsheet using historic ratios, I seek to maximize value by understanding human desire; knowing we all vote with our feet and gravitate strongly to the things that complete us.

-VTS: As president and CEO of Equity Office, you're in charge of executing investments across a portfolio comprising roughly 50 million square feet of office space.
-What do you love most about your job?
+VTS: What do you love most about your job?
 What keeps you coming back to the office every Monday morning?

 Picard: As the chief executive, I do set culture, vision and strategy for the organization.
 Having an open door leadership style rooted in honesty and transparency, does promote others to do the same.
 This style of leadership can be revealing, challenging, exhausting and rewarding, and to me there is no other way – as this culture allows us to act swiftly to market wants and needs.
 And when you build an organization that is connected to a bigger purpose, one in service to the market and each other… it drives all of us to show up every day at 2x.

-VTS: There are some major shifts taking place in CRE right now, with the pivot from a property focused industry to a tenant centric one a shift that is top mind for many leading landlords and investors (and just so happens to be the theme of Accelerate).
-What does this shift mean to Equity Office and how are you adapting in response?
+VTS: There are some major shifts taking place in CRE right now, with the pivot from a property focused industry to a tenant centric one a shift that is top mind for many leading landlords and investors.
+What does this shift mean to EQ Office and how are you adapting in response?